f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     syscon-2-active(config)#

-For the final step reset the system controllers confd database.
+For the final step reset the system controllers ConfD database.
 This will essentially wipe out all partitions and all of the system controller configuration essentially setting it back to factory default.

 Set controller: